antenmanuuel/little-lemon/README.md

-# Getting Started with Little Lemon Capstone Project
+# Getting Started with Little Lemon Resturant Booking System

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then migrated to Vite.